shaRk-033/ai.c/README.md

 #### gpt2 written in plain C

-The main goal of this small project was to educate myself on how things are built from scratch, and I hope to convince at least a single person that they could build anything from scratch.
+The main goal of this small project is to educate myself on how things are built from scratch, and I hope to convince at least a single person that they could build anything from scratch.
 Andrej Karpathy's llm.c and micrograd were the projects that motivated me to build this.

 #### things I learnt building this: